-An essential hive product, propolis has numerous beneficial properties for your body, but also for your skin.
+As an essential beehive product, propolis has numerous beneficial properties for your body and also for your skin.
 Rich in enzymes, amino acids and minerals, it is used in several forms to adapt precisely to your needs and your preferences.
-Discover its history, its composition and its different uses!
+Discover its history, its composition and its different uses.

 What is propolis ?

 Produced by worker bees, propolis is a mixture of resins collected from trees and salivary secretions.
-Defending the hive, propolis ensures it is sealed, protecting it from external bacteria.
+As a beehive defender propolis ensures that the hive is sealed and protected from external bacteria.

 Propolis offers numerous properties thanks to the multitude of substances that it contains.